-In the compliance test, the Session Policy named CM\MTSAllstream is created to match the codec configuration on MTS Allstream.
+In the compliance test, the Session Policy named CM521_MTSAllstream is created to match the codec configuration on MTS Allstream.
 The policy also allows Avaya SBCE to anchor media in off-net call transfer scenarios

 To clone a Session Policy, navigate to UC-Sec Control Center → Domain Policies e→ Session Policies.
 With the default rule chosen, click on Clone Rule (not shown).
-It is applied to both Communication Manager and MTS Allstream.

-Enter a descriptive name CM MTSAllstream for the new policy and click Finish.
+Enter a descriptive name CM521 MTSAllstream for the new policy and click Finish.

 MTS Allstream supports voice codec G.729 and G.711MU in prioritized order with payload 101 for RFC2833/ DTMF.
-To define Codec Prioritization for Audio Codec, select the profile CM\MTSAllstream created above, click on Edit (not shown).
+To define Codec Prioritization for Audio Codec, select the profile CM21_MTSAllstream created above, click on Edit (not shown).
 Select Preferred Codec #1 as G.711MU, Preferred Codec #2 as G.729 and Preferred Codec #3 as Dynamic (101) for RFC2833/ DTMF.
 Check Allow Preferred Codecs Only to prevent the unsupported codec from being sent to both ends.